DivanteLtd/microservices-book/ch7-enterprise-graphql.md

  - Performance of Resolvers - to get better visibility into how to make individual resolver better,
  - Performance of individual attributes - to get better Visibility into metrics around assigning attributes in types.

 Actually there are not so many open source apps for digging deeper with the analytics.
-Probably, there is just the [query level tracing for Apollo](https://github.com/apollographql/apollo-tracing) which is open source.
+Probably, there is just the [query level tracing for Apollo](https://github.com/apollographql/apollo-tracing) which is an open source.
 By using New Relic - we can set special custom events/metrics in the resolvers code or use the stack-trace tracking.
 Custom code, over resolvers business logic.

 ## Access Management